Built-in Filters

 default

-Provides default values for undefined variables.
+Provides a default value for undefined variables.

 I would like to read more {{ "" | default (value="Louise Michel") }}!

-Output: ``I would like to read more ! `
+Output: I would like to read more !

 json

-Convert text to JSON object.
+Converts text to a JSON object.

 {{ value | json }}

-Alias md_html, converts Markdown text to HTML.
+Alias: md_to_html.
+Converts Markdown text to HTML.

-{{ value | md_html }}
+{{ value | md_to_html }}

 thumbnail